-The halo effect in the workplace: The halo effect can come into play at any stage of the hiring process.
-You may see a candidate worked at a highly regarded company or graduated from an elite school, but if there’s anything we’ve learned about the 2019 College Admissions Scandal, it’s to not judge a candidate on the merit of their name-brand education.
+The halo effect can come into play at any stage of the hiring process.
+You may see a candidate worked at a highly regarded company or graduated from an elite school, but if there’s anything we’ve learned about the 2019 college admissions scandal, it’s to not judge a candidate on the merit of their name-brand education.

-Ways to avoid the halo effect: The halo effect can be dangerously blinding when it comes to reviewing candidates.
+The halo effect can be dangerously blinding when it comes to reviewing candidates, but it can be avoided.
 When reviewing a stack of applications, you are probably looking for something unique that makes a candidate stand out from the rest.
 When you do this, also consider the candidate without that one gleaming attribute and see how their experiences, skills and personalities compare to other candidates who may not have had the same privileges or opportunities.

 The Horns Effect

-Ways to avoid the horns effect: If you have a negative feeling about a candidate, take the time to figure out exactly where that ‘gut feeling’ is coming from.
+If you have a negative feeling about a candidate, take the time to figure out exactly where that gut feeling is coming from.
 It may be something superficial or insignificant that shouldn’t affect their chance at the role.
 You may also want to check with the rest of the interviewing team to understand the root of their opinions and preferences about a candidate.

 The Contrast Effect